MSc Biomedical Sciences ResearchFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The Core Skills unit comprises a series of practical classes, lecture-based teaching sessions and tutorials that prepare you for the practical project, provide a foundation for further studies and develop a range of transferable skills.
 You will also choose three lecture-based units.

 Each taught unit is assessed independently by written examinations, or - in the case of Core Skills - by written examinations and coursework.

-You will complete a literary project, which is an extended essay on a subject chosen from an extensive list supplied by the unit organiser.
+You will complete a literary project, which is an extended essay on a subject from an extensive list supplied by the unit organiser.

 You work independently under the guidance of a member of staff to produce a written project proposal.
-This is followed by a 12-week research project investigating your chosen topic.
+This is followed by a 12-week research project investigating your topic.
 The research project forms the basis for a dissertation.